-The new NC SSS Outreach Consultant will be responsible for discovering and executing inreach and outreach.
-The overall goal will be to promote the advising opportunities offered at Noncredit Student Support Services and significantly increase the number of students served in the SSS office.
+A new temporary hourly will be responsible for inreach and outreach.
+The overall goal will be to promote the advising and career planning opportunities offered at Noncredit Student Support Services and thus significantly increase the number of students served in the SSS office.
 The inreach / outreach plan will be developed in conjunction with the NC SSS Student Program Advisers, School of Extended Learning administration, and the School of Extended Learning marketing consultant.

-The inreach / outreach plan will include the following components:
+The inreach / outreach activities will include the following components:

-A.Visits to classrooms of ongoing noncredit classes, especially ESL and AHS/GED/Bilingual GED.
+A Delivering bilingual presentations to students in noncredit ESL, AHS/GED/Bilingual GED, and Bilingual Computer classrooms.

 B Ensuring that every CAEP student has access to SSS and receives an abbreviated educational plan from the SSS team.

-C. Bilingual presentations and information packets for noncredit ESL students, high school students, and community members in other settings.

-D. Bilingual fliers and information sheets.

-E. Visiting and posting information in our community in locations that include churches, swap meets, and local employers such as hospitals and nurseries.
+- C. Preparing information packets for noncredit ESL students, high school students, and community members in other settings. - D. Preparing bilingual fliers and information sheets. - E. Visiting and posting information in community locations that include churches, swap meets, and local employers such as hospitals and nurseries.